hyperstack-org/hyperstack/docs/hyper-model/README.md

 before_mount do
   Todo.find(1).load(:name).then do |name|
     @name = name;
-    state.loaded! true
+    mutate @loaded = true
   end
 end
 ```

-Think hard about how you are using this, as Hyperstack already acts as flux store, and is managing state for you.
+> Think hard about how you are using this, as Hyperstack already acts as flux store, and is managing state for you.
 It may be you are just creating a redundant store!

 ## Client Side Scoping